-We are not relaxing our information requirements for new policies going on-risk and / or the re-rating and re-underwriting of existing policies.
+We have not relaxed our information requirements for new policies going on-risk and / or the re-rating and reunderwriting of existing policies.

 Do I need to let you know if any employees are self-isolating as a precautionary measure, are suspected of having COVID-19 and / or have been confirmed as having COVID-19?